Phoenix1460/GeoFS-Extra-Maritime-Structures_WORKING/README.md

-# GeoFS-Extra-Maritime-Structures_WORKING (* *INPROGRESS* *)
+# GeoFS-Extra-Maritime-Structures_WORKING (**IN PROGRESS**)
+-
--THIS CODE IS IN PROGRESS AND LIKELY WILL NOT WORK TO ITS FULL POTENTIAL.
+# THIS CODE IS IN PROGRESS AND LIKELY WILL NOT WORK TO ITS FULL POTENTIAL.
 THIS TAG WILL BE REMOVE ONCE THE FIRST 100% WORKING RELEASE IS COMPLETE*
 -
 Since the good ol' Extra Maritime structures mod is outdated, this one is a great alternative for users who want to experience new carriers, oil rigs, and other maritime structures.
 # CHECK LICENSE BEFORE USE